Ample completions of OMs and CUOMs: Preliminaries

 \subsubsection{COMs: complexes of oriented matroids}

-Complexes of oriented matroids (COMs) are abstractions of sign vectors of the regions of an arrangement of hyperplanes restricted to an open convex set of ${\mathbb R}^d$.
+Complexes of oriented matroids (COMs) are abstractions of sign vectors of all cells in the partition of an open convex set $C$ of ${\mathbb R}^m$ by an arrangement of affine hyperplanes.
 COMs are defined in a similar way as OMs, simply replacing the global axiom (Sym) by a weaker local axiom (FS) of face symmetry:

 \begin{definition} A \emph{complex of oriented matroids} (COMs) is a system of sign vectors $(U,\covectors)$ satisfying (SE) and the following axiom: \begin{itemize} \item[{\bf (FS)}] ({\sf Face symmetry}) $X\circ -Y \in \covectors$ for all $X,Y \in \covectors$. \end{itemize} \end{definition}